min2ha/ukwa-site/content/target/51365/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Heseltine, Hitler and the most insidious anti Brexit insult of all

 Comments on continuing opposition to Brexit by David Lammy, Lord Heseltine, the Liberal Democrats and Unite for Europe.